MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/flow-develop.md

 ##### Understand the trace view

-Select the Trace tab on the Outputs screen to see a graph that provides information about the duration and associated token cost of the flow.
+Select the **Trace** tab on the Outputs screen to see a graph that provides information about the duration and associated token cost of the flow.
 Select flow under node name to see detailed flow overview information in the right pane.

 :::image type="content" source="../media/prompt-flow/authoring-trace.png" alt-text=" Screenshot of trace detail." lightbox="../media/prompt-flow/authoring-trace.png":::

-You can also select on the **Name** of the run record to view the detailed information in trace view.

 ## Develop a chat flow